sriherwebmaintenance/Sriher-Projects/wp-content/plugins/ultimate-addons-for-contact-form-7/readme.txt

 = Choose Specific / Multiple / Categorize WooCommerce Product =

 The Pro version enhances your capability by allowing the addition of [Specific WooCommerce Product](https://cf7addons.com/preview/woocommerce-product-dropdown/) to your Contact Form 7 forms, selectable based on Product ID.
 It also enables customers to choose [Multiple WooCommerce Products](https://cf7addons.com/preview/multiple-product/) within your forms.
 Furthermore, the Pro version supports displaying products based on [WooCommerce Category](https://cf7addons.com/preview/categorized-product/).
+A perfect WooCommerce contact form 7 integration.

 = Contact form 7 Product Grid View with Thumbnails =

 Display your products in an impressive [WooCommerce Grid View](https://cf7addons.com/preview/product-grid-view-with-thumbnails/), allowing for addition based on ID, Category, or Tags.
 This feature enhances the visual appeal and organization of your product listings.

-= Contact Form 7 Spam Protection Pro =
+= Spam protection Contact form 7 (Pro) =

-Our [Spam Protection Pro for Contact Form 7](https://cf7addons.com/preview/spam-protection-pro/) addon will help you to protect your website from spam by frequent form submission by adding a time limit, and more features coming soon.
+With [Anti Spam Contact form 7 (Pro)](https://cf7addons.com/preview/spam-protection-pro/) addon you can protect your website from frequent form submission by adding a time limit.
+More protection on top of cf7 reCAPTCHA.

+= Contact form 7 DB plugin (Pro) =

+[Contact form 7 Database plugin](https://cf7addons.com/preview/best-contact-form-7-database-addon/) Pro addon offers an advanced solution for managing and organizing form inquiries more efficiently.

+= Mailchimp with contact form 7 (Pro) =

+Our [Contact Form 7 Extension for Mailchimp (Pro)](https://cf7addons.com/preview/mailchimp-pro-for-contact-form-7/) allows you to add an acceptance checkbox to your forms.

+= Contact form 7 Preview before submit =

+The [Contact form 7 preview](https://cf7addons.com/preview/form-preview-submission/) addon adds a submission preview feature to your forms, enabling users to review and confirm their information before submission.

+= Contact form 7 Save progress and Continue Later =

+The [Save and Continue Later](https://cf7addons.com/preview/save-and-continue/) addon allows users to save contact form 7 progress on a form and come back to later to finish it at their convenience.

+= Contact Form 7 Email Summary =

+Our [Weekly Email Summary for Contact Form 7](https://cf7addons.com/preview/weekly-email-summary/) feature allows users to receive detailed reports summarizing the number of entries generated by their Contact Form 7 forms.

+= Contact Form 7 Form Email Piping =

+Our [Contact Form 7 Form Email Piping](https://cf7addons.com/preview/email-piping-for-contact-form-7/) feature allows users to configure email piping with contact form 7, it not only captures email replies directly in your WordPress dashboard but also to send emails.

+= Contact Form 7 PDF Download on Submission =

+Our [PDF Generate Pro](https://cf7addons.com/preview/pdf-generate-pro/) feature enables users to generate and download a PDF immediately after submitting a form.

 **More Pro addons are in development and will be available soon.**